daymxn/rLog/README.md

 ## Roadmap

-- Make sure the promises lib is bundled correctly
 - Add social preview to github repo after going public

 - Separate provided sinks into a sub package